boazsegev/plezi-website/docs/guides/basics.html.md

 exit
 ```

-Now visit [/echo?my_data=Hello!](http://localhost:3000/echo?my_data=Hello!) and try sending this request (message) using a websocket: `"{\"event\":\"echo\",\"my_data\":\"Hello!\"}"` (there's a built-in Javascript to make this even easier).
+Now visit [/echo?my_data=Hello!](http://localhost:3000/echo?my_data=Hello!) and try sending this request (message) using a WebSocket: `"{\"event\":\"echo\",\"my_data\":\"Hello!\"}"` (there's a built-in Javascript to make this even easier).

-You will notice both the HTTP request and the Websocket request were both routed to the same `MyDemo#echo` method, amazing!
+You will notice both the HTTP request and the WebSocket request were both routed to the same `MyDemo#echo` method, amazing!
 Moreover, the Hash return value was automatically formatted as a JSON response.
 Sweet.

-You can read the [websockets guide](./websockets) for more information about websockets.
+You can read the [WebSockets guide](./WebSockets) for more information about WebSockets.

-## Websocket scaling is as easy as setting an environment variable!
+## WebSocket scaling is as easy as setting an environment variable!

-A common issue with Websocket scaling occurs when server X is trying to send websocket messages to a user connected to server Y...
-On Heroku, it's enough to add one Dyno (a total of two Dynos) to break some websocket applications... but with Plezi, fixing this issue is easy.
+A common issue with WebSocket scaling occurs when server X is trying to send WebSocket messages to a user connected to server Y...
+On Heroku, it's enough to add one Dyno (a total of two Dynos) to break some WebSocket applications... but with Plezi, fixing this issue is easy.

-Plezi leverages the power or Redis to automatically push Websocket messages across server instances, so that we can easily scale our applications (on Heroku, add Dynos) with only one line of code!
+Plezi leverages the power or Redis to automatically push WebSocket messages across server instances, so that we can easily scale our applications (on Heroku, add Dynos) with only one line of code!

-Just tell Plezi how to acess our Redis server and Plezi will make sure that our users get their messages across different servers:
+Just tell Plezi how to access our Redis server and Plezi will make sure that our users get their messages across different servers:

 ```ruby
 # REDIS_URL is where Herolu-Redis stores it's URL